demisto/content-docs/docs/concepts/use-cases.md

 ## IAM (Identity and Access Management)

 **Top Use Cases:**
-- Create/update/delete users.
+- Create, update and delete users.
+- Manage user groups.
-- Block user/Force change password
+- Block users, Force change of passwords.
-- Managing access to resources and applications.
+- Manage access to resources and applications.
+- Create, update and delete roles.